cloudblog004/fantasticfoodies/content/en/posts/630-recipe-of-speedy-egusi-soup-served-with-semo.md

 1. Prepare 1 big bunch ugu leaf(pumpkin leaf sliced)

 Before you jump to Egusi soup served with semo recipe, you may want to read this short interesting healthy tips about Apples Can Certainly Have Enormous Advantages For Your Health.
-Everybody has heard the words &#34;an apple a day will keep the doctor away&#34;, however the question is.
+Everybody has heard the words *an apple a day will keep the doctor away*, however the question is.
 Egusi soup is unarguably the most popular Nigerian soup.
 In my few years as a food blogger and Nigerian food lover, I have learned that different recipes exist across different Nigerian ethnic groups.

 <!--inarticleads2-->